ertugrulgaripardic/api-entegrasyon-textile/README.md

-This program is designed for api integration
+This program is designed for api integration.
+Updated.